 The Garbh Choire Refuge is a small structure at NN959986 in the Garbh Choire between Cairn Toul and Braeriach in the Cairngorms.
 It sits on the south bank of the Allt a’ Garbhchoire about 1.5km from the Lairig Ghru.

-It comprises a rectangular frame built from angle iron, filled in with steel reinforcing grid and covered with hessian and (originally) tarpaulin, with a substantial outer shell of boulders and turf.
+It was substantially rebuilt by the MBA in June 2018 and now comprises a rectangular frame built from angle iron, filled in with steel reinforcing grid and covered with waterproof butyl membrane, sandwiched between protective layers of hessian and geotex fleece, with a substantial outer shell of boulders.
 It is small inside, with floor area 2820x2200mm and an inside height ranging from 1020mm at the sides to 2060 at the apex of the roof.
-The ground is covered with wooden planks for about three-quarters of the floor area, with bare earth at the door.
+There is now a damp-proof membrane under the wooden floor and a field drain around the perimeter will help reduce dampness.
 There is room for 4 to 6 people to sleep inside.

-Compared to the main Cairngorm bothies, usage of the Garbh Choire Refuge is light (although far from negligible) and even after over 50 years of existence there is no continuous path leading to it, either from the plateau and choires behind or from Glen Dee below.
+Compared to the main Cairngorm bothies, usage of the Garbh Choire Refuge is light (although far from negligible) and even after over 50 years of existence there is no continuous path leading to it, either from the plateau and corries behind or from Glen Dee.

 The Garbh Choire refuge owes its origins to climbers.